TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Extensions to the `uib-html` node

-* Allow an input HTML template to be used.
-* Add Option to include uibuilder uib-brand.css
 * Add option to remove the page tags, leaving just the document body fragment.
 * Add options for DOMpurify and Markdown-IT
-* Consider allowing HTML from the uibuilder templates?
 * Consider adding an HTML editor for the template?

+### Extensions to the `uib-save` node

+* Allow msg overrides of input fields

 ### Extensions to client Library
+* Add client time offset from server to standard client metadata. [ref](https://discourse.nodered.org/t/time-zone-in-a-z-in-node-red/82537/7?u=totallyinformation)
 * Restrict `onChange` to only watch watched variables?
 Optionally make the watched var managed automatically (checking to make sure it doesn't start with `_` or `#`)
 * [**STARTED**] Ability to visually show all uibuilder managed variables.
 * A way to show and change uib-brand variables visually?